-At step 820, "Response Leaves Service Provider Network 15 for Consumer Device," the request result is sent to the consumer's mobile device 602 or non-mobile device 612 using a permitted port.
+At step 820, "Response Leaves Service Provider Network for Consumer Device," the request result is sent to the consumer's mobile device 602 or non-mobile device 612 using a permitted port.

-The following describes components of certain physical devices that may be used in a secure self-payment method 20 transaction.
+The following describes components of certain physical devices that may be used in a secure self-payment method transaction.
 Each device type that is used has many configurations and may include additional components or omit certain ones listed here.
 These illustrations are "typical" device examples only, and are not intended to limit the invention to any particular configuration described below.
-The descrip- 25 components are used by the mobile consumer device 900 to tions below are best understood with reference to FIGS. 9 through 12.
+The descriptions below are best understood with reference to FIGS. 9 through 12.